geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 It should be the same behavior.

 **Chenyu** [[00:08:59](https://www.youtube.com/watch?v=IEel2egz8pc&t=539)]
-You changed something about the real...
+You changed something about the real..

 **Geohot** [[00:09:06](https://www.youtube.com/watch?v=IEel2egz8pc&t=546)]
 I didn't mean to.